Astrophotography stacking for the best images

 It would appear from this test that we shouldn’t combine images into groups and then combine them.
 This idea occurred to me because sometimes I might take 1000 images and one stack will take a long time to complete but if I broke it down to stack each night’s images separately I could then stack them together at the end, saving time.
 It appears from the first test, that this is not going to be such a good idea!

-Test Two: stacking with many more images
+Test Two: astrophotography stacking with many more images

 Let’s this time experiment by using the same process as above and stacking 700 images of a different target, (the Iris Nebula), in two different ways.
-Process A will stack two groups, one of 482 images, the second of 218 images, and then combine the two stacked images together.
+Process A will stack two groups, one of 482 images, and the second of 218 images, and then combine the two stacked images together.
 Process B will be a stack of all 700 images done in one go.

 Will we verify the result we just got above?